kaisenlinux/manpages-dev/category/FTP/lFTP.md

               use EPSV as preferred passive mode.
 Default is `false'.

        ftp:proxy (URL)
               specifies FTP proxy to use.
 To disable proxy set this to empty string.
 Note that it is a FTP proxy which uses FTP protocol, not FTP over HTTP.
-De‐ fault value is taken from environment variable ftp_proxy if it starts with ``ftp://''.
+Default value is taken from envi‐ ronment variable ftp_proxy if it starts with ``ftp://''.
 If your FTP proxy requires authentication, specify user name and password in the URL.
 If ftp:proxy starts with  http:// then hftp protocol (FTP over HTTP proxy) is used instead of FTP automatically.

        ftp:proxy-auth-type (string)
               When set to ``joined'', lftp sends ``user@proxy_user@ftp.example.org'' as user name to proxy, and ``password@proxy_password'' as password.

               When  set to ``joined-acct'', lftp sends ``user@ftp.example.org proxy_user'' (with space) as user name to proxy.
-The site password is sent as usual and the proxy password is expected in the following ACCT command.
+The site password is sent as usual and the proxy password is ex‐ pected in the following ACCT command.

               When set to ``open'', lftp first sends proxy user and proxy password and then ``OPEN ftp.example.org'' followed by ``USER user''.
 The site password is then sent as usual.

               When set to ``user'' (default), lftp first sends proxy user and proxy password and then ``user@ftp.example.org'' as user name.
 The site password is then sent as usual.

               When set to ``proxy-user@host'', lftp first sends ``USER proxy_user@ftp.example.org'', then proxy password.
 The site user and password are then sent as usual.

        ftp:rest-list (boolean)
               allow usage of REST command before LIST command.
 This might be useful for large directories, but some FTP servers silently ignore REST before LIST.

        ftp:rest-stor (boolean)
               if false, lftp will not try to use REST before STOR.
-This can be useful for some buggy servers which corrupt (fill with zeros) the file if REST fol‐ lowed by STOR is used.
+This can be useful for some buggy servers which corrupt (fill with zeros) the file if REST followed by STOR is used.

        ftp:retry-530 (regex)
               Retry on server reply 530 for PASS command if text matches this regular expression.
 This setting should be useful to distinguish between overloaded server (temporary condition) and incorrect password (permanent condition).

        ftp:retry-530-anonymous (regex)
               Additional regular expression for anonymous login, like ftp:retry-530.